junissen/liri_node_app/README.md

 ![Menu image](../master/images/menu_image.png)

-*my-tweets* will return, at most, the 20 most recent tweets by the app author.
+*my-tweets* will return a prompt for what Twitter username to search.
+Once the user inputs a username, the app will return, at most, the 20 most recent tweets by that username.
+If no song is entered on the prompt, the app will return a default search username.

 *spotify-this-song* will return a prompt for what song to search.
 Once the user inputs a song, the app will return the song artist, name, album and a preview link.
 If no song is entered on the prompt, the app will return a default search value.